 The best way to deal with employment tribunals is to prevent them happening in the first place.
 Developing clear policies and processes that employees and managers understand is essential as is ensuring a strong culture that supports trust, transparency and fairness.
 With these in place, you and your employees can work through any differences respectfully for an outcome that’s positive for all parties.

 Breathe are partnered with more than 500 professional HR consultants, many of whom have expertise in employment tribunals and employment law.
-Our online partner directory can be seached by area and is a great resouce if you are looking for professnal help.
+Breathe's HR Partner Directory can be searched by area and is a great resource if you are looking for professional HR assistance.

 The importance of accurate record-keeping

 If one of your employees raises a grievance which could potentially lead to an employment tribunal, it’s essential that you maintain a full ‘audit-trail’ of all steps and actions, including communications with the complainant.
 As we have already discussed, tribunals overwhelmingly favour employees and judges scrutinise employers, looking for evidence that employers have followed correct procedures and employment law.